Deep learning generates custom-made logistic regression models for explaining how breast cancer subtypes are classified: Materials and Methods

-where $\bm{\eta}$ is defined in Eq~\eqref{eq:transform}, $\bm{w} \in \mathcal{R}^{D}$ is a universal weight vector that is independent of $\bm{x}^{(n)}$, $\odot$ is the Hadamard product. $\bm{\xi}^{(n)} \equiv \bm{\xi}(\bm{x}^{(n)})$ gives a weight vector for each sample $\bm{x}^{(n)}$.
-As in Eq~\eqref{eq:meta_classifier}, we can analyze the magnitude of $\bm{\xi}^{(n)}$ for each dimension in the original feature space with which the machine makes decisions.
-In contrast to the model defined by Eq~\eqref{eq:deep_transfer_classifier}, the model defined by Eq~\eqref{eq:point_wise_linear_inter} accurately predicts the classification boundary, as shown in Fig \ref{fig:circle}(e).
-The weight vectors $\bm{\xi}^{(n)}$ in Eq~\eqref{eq:point_wise_linear_inter} smoothly change for each data sample (Fig \ref{fig:circle}(g)).
-The reallocation-based point-wise linear model thus enables generalization.
+We came up with a new equation that constructs a point-wise weight $\bm{\xi}$ without losing generalization ability, as follows:

-To clarify the mechanism of the alternative point-wise linear model, we reformulated Eq~\eqref{eq:meta_classifier} with Eq~\eqref{eq:point_wise_linear_inter} as follows:
+where the reallocation vector $\bm{\eta} \in \mathcal{R}^{D}$ is nonlinearly generated from the original feature vector $\bm{x}^{(n)}$ through the $L$-layer NN ($L \geq 2$). $\bm{w} \in \mathcal{R}^{D}$ is a universal weight vector that is independent of $\bm{x}^{(n)}$, and $\odot$ is the Hadamard product.
+In contrast to the model defined straightforwardly by Eq.~\eqref{eq:meta_classifier}, the model defined by Eq.~\eqref{eq:point_wise_linear_inter} accurately predicts the classification boundary, as shown in Fig. \ref{fig:circle} (e).
+The weight vectors $\bm{\xi}^{(n)}$ in Eq.~\eqref{eq:point_wise_linear_inter} smoothly change for each data sample (Fig. \ref{fig:circle} (g)).
+The reallocation-based PWL model thus enables generalization.
+Additionally, we call $\bm{\rho}(\bm{x}^{(n)}) \equiv \bm{\eta}(\bm{x}^{(n)}) \odot \bm{x}^{(n)}$ a reallocated feature vector in $\mathcal{R}^d$.
+NNs have the versatile ability to map a linear feature space to a nonlinear feature space.
+By utilizing this ability, $\bm{\eta}^{(n)}$ reallocates the feature vector $\bm{x}^{(n)}$ into the new vector $\bm{\rho}$ that is linearly separable by a single hyperplane drawn by $\bm{w}$.
+The mechanism of Eq. \eqref{eq:point_wise_linear_inter} is discussed in \nameref{supp:appendix}.